Read time :

 Awareness stage content metrics

 Focus on reach and discovery.
-Blog traffic, organic search visibility, social impressions.
+Blog traffic, organic search visibility, social impressions, and increasingly, how often your content gets cited inside AI answers.
 Awareness content introduces your brand to prospects.
 Don’t expect direct conversions from awareness content.

 Problem-focused content outperforms feature-focused content at this stage.
 For instance, writing content around “How to prove marketing ROI to your CFO” attracts more qualified visitors than “Marketing attribution software features.”
 The difference is quantifiable: problem-focused keywords not only drive better engagement but often result in higher-value pipeline actions.